 You can adapt this recipe in so many ways!
 Not a fan of mushrooms?
 Leave them out.
 Craving something spicy?
 Add a dash of hot sauce or cayenne pepper to the broth.
 Here are more ways you can switch things up in this Chicken Pot Pie Soup:

 - Make Vegetarian Pot Pie Soup and replace the chicken with broccoli and leeks, and the bouillon with vegetable broth or stock.
+You can also switch up the veggies.
+Something we replace the peas with green beans.

 - Add in diced ham or crispy bacon.